microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/cloudpc-api-overview.md

 The Microsoft Graph API enables programmatic access to Cloud PC information and management actions on your organization.
 The API performs the same operations as those available through Microsoft Endpoint Manager.

 > [!IMPORTANT]
 > * Currently, only the [virtualEndpoint](/graph/api/resources/virtualendpoint) resource is generally available.
-All other Cloud PC endpoints are currently in beta only.
+All other Cloud PC endpoints are in beta only.
 > * Using the Microsoft Graph API for Cloud PCs requires an active [Windows 365 license](https://www.microsoft.com/windows-365) for the organization.
 Currently, the Microsoft Graph API is available for both Windows 365 Enterprise and Windows 365 Business.

 ## Using the Microsoft Graph API for Cloud PCs